mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-xml-json.md

 json_string = json.dumps(datastore)
 ```

-The JSON mudule also can take JSON string nad convert it back to a dictionary structure:
+The JSON module can also take a JSON string and convert it back to a dictionary structure:

 ```python
 datastore = json.loads(json_string)